Skip to main content

 • Agent B: SHA256(key|nameB).slice(0, 16)

-You must rekey each agent independently, using the correct hash for each name:
+You must rekey each agent independently, using the correct hash for each name.
+Use the dashboard or API to rekey each one:

 Resolving key conflicts